awinooliyo/awinooliyo/README.md

 # 💫 About Me:
 🌱 I am currently learning Django, Node.Js, Python, and JavaScript.
-I am a student at ALX-Africa and a Holberton University Partner.
+I am a student at ALX-Africa[https://www.alxafrica.com/]; a Holberton University Partner.
+I am committed to learning fast and efficiently, working together with peers and teams, and finding pragmatic solutions for businesses and individuals.
+You need me in that super team!

 ## 🌐 Socials: